The Real Hermosa Cliffs . . . .

 Travel north on US Hwy 550 out of Durango.
 After passing through Hermosa (beer, gas, calzones) about 8 miles turn left on County Road 203 and then take a right on County Road 201.
 Take CR 201 up the winding hill.
 Past the 1st cattle grate you come to, park in the large gravel lot on the left (free car camping) and find trail to ridgeline.
 To do this from the parking area, access is before the grate on the left, find the gate and obvious USFS induced clearcut.
 Flat thru the scrub, wind around trees until the base of the ridge is reached, small switchbacks incline up to a level trail for a nice walk on the crest of the moraine.
 This stroll takes one to the last steep bit up to a big Juniper on the right.
 Either contour right toward the Khumbu Gully/Cove (optional route to base with lots of boulder hopping/scrambling) or switchback up indistinct trail left through the scrub, surmount small outcrop, scramble between and over crystalline boulders, more switchbacks to the base of the lengthy cliff band with a proud conifer and dihedral of the Bowsprit Area.
 You will likely be the only party there.

-The first few moves of many routes begin with a shale band which although chossy, provides good holds to reach the overhanging start of a solid sandstone conglomerate.
+The first few moves of many routes begin with a shale band which, although chossy, provides good holds to reach the overhanging start of a solid sandstone conglomerate, rhyolite-ish, I think.
 There are crystalline cracks, clean nubbins on high friction orange/black streaked faces, and many horizontal fissures of oval pockets.